farooqqureshii/farooqqureshii.github.io/index.md

 title: "Now"
 ---

-Persuing Electrical Engineering & Computer Science at The University of Ottawa this coming fall.
+Starting in Electrical Engineering & Computer Science (EECS) at The University of Ottawa this coming fall.